verhovsky/calgary_osm_import/streets/README.md

 python names.py
 ```

-it will create two files
+it will print missing street names in each dataset and their closest match and then create three files

-- osm_not_in_coc.geojson streets in OpenStreetMap that don't have a street with the same name in City of Calgary data
+- osm_not_in_coc.geojson Calgary streets in OpenStreetMap that don't have a street with the same name in City of Calgary data
-- coc_not_in_osm.geojson streets in the City of Calgary data that don't have a street with the same name in OpenStreetMap
+- coc_not_in_osm.geojson streets in City of Calgary open data that don't have a street with the same name in OpenStreetMap
+- osm_streets.geojson all named streets in Calgary in OpenStreetMap

 Useful reasons for discrepancies are